 Japchae is a side dish that translates into stir-fried noodles.
 The dish contains glass noodles made out of sweet potato and sautéed vegetables.
 You can have other vegetables like spinach, leeks, carrots, and onions cooked in sesame oil.

 Dakgangjeong or Chimaek (치맥)

 Korean fried chicken (KFC) and not Kentucky Fried Chicken (KFC) is a popular Korean food dish.
-The dish is popular in Seoul and is also known as ‘chikin.’
-Chimaek is a combination of words’ chicken’ and ‘maekju (beer),’ which is one of the favorite food delivery options in Korea.
+The dish is popular in Seoul and known as ‘chikin.’
+Chimaek is a combination of the words’ chicken’ and ‘maekju (beer),’ one of Korea’s favorite food delivery options.

 They are the sweet pancakes, an iconic dessert in Korean cuisine.
 It’s perfect for anyone craving something sweet.
 The pancake-looking dish is stuffed with a mix of brown sugar, crushed nuts, and cinnamon.
 You can find it in street food stalls while strolling the streets of Seoul.

 The dough is fried, and the stuffing inside transforms into a delicious gooey syrup, and the exterior is crispy.
 It’s delicious Korean food found on the streets of Seoul.